 Pharmacovigilance

-Pharmacovigilance includes:
+Pharmacovigilance encompasses:

 An adverse event is any unfavorable medical occurrence in a patient or an individual to whom a medicament has been administered and which does not necessarily have a causal relationship with this treatment.
 This may include (but is not limited to):